Higher Standards Tutorial, Inc.

 How do I find out the policies of the colleges regarding SAT & ACT exams?

 One option is to purchase a college guide from a bookseller.
 You can also request an information packet from college admissions offices or you can visit the schools’ websites.
 Note that colleges annually reevaluate and change their admission requirements & policies regarding tests, deadlines and which sections they consider, so make sure any information you have gathered will be applicable during the year in which you seek admission.
-Note that many colleges and universities made adjustments to their admissions policies in response to situations that have arisen both directly and indirectly because of COVID-19; some colleges are electing to retain these adjustments while others are returning to pre-COVID policies.
+Note that many colleges and universities made adjustments to their admissions policies in response to situations that arose both directly and indirectly because of COVID-19; since the pandemic ended, some colleges elected to retain these adjustments while others are returning to pre-COVID policies.
 Make sure to check with the colleges so that you are aware of the latest changes.
 Also note that while some schools have adopted test-optional policies (this is NOT the case with Florida State schools), you should be aware that for schools that are "test optional", this does not mean that they are "test blind", so performing well on standardized tests can still substantially improve your chances of acceptance to your colleges of choice.

 What should I look for in an SAT/ACT prep course?